The High Holy Days are approaching fast and Purdue Hillel is making preparations. Come celebrate 5786 with us!

 Erev Rosh Hashanah Worship Service - 6:00 pm

-Community Tashlich at Tapawingo Park Pedestrian Bridge - 5:30 pm
+Community Tashlich at Tapawingo Park Pedestrian Bridge - TBD

 Pre-Fast Meal - 5:45 pm